kyarik/pre-router/README.md

 - `defaultFallback?: ComponentType` is the default fallback component to use for any route that didn't specify a custom `fallback`.
 The default fallback will be shown while the component or data for the route are loading.

 - `errorFallback?: ComponentType<{ error: Error; retry: () => void }>` is the error fallback component to show when an error occurs for some route, e.g., when the component or data for a route fails to load.
 This component is given two props: `error` and `retry`. `error` is the `Error` object and `retry` is a callback to retry loading the failed route.
-Generally, we should include a _Retry_ button in the error fallback, and use `retry` as its `onClick` prop.
+Generally, you should include a _Retry_ button in the error fallback, and pass `retry` as its `onClick` prop.

 - `history?: RouterHistory` (default: `'browser'`) specifies the type of history object to use for route navigation.
 The history object is created with the [`history` package](https://github.com/ReactTraining/history). `RouterHistory` can be one of the following:

   - `'browser'` creates a `BrowserHistory` that uses the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).
 The current route's path will be the actual path in the URL.
 For example, if the domain is `https://example.com` and the route path is `/profile`, then the URL for the page will be `https://example.com/profile`.
   - `'hash'` creates a `HashHistory`.
 The current route's path will be in the hash portion of the URL.
 For example, if the domain is `https://example.com`, the path under which the page loads is `/`, and the route path is `/profile`, then the URL for the page will be `https://example.com/#/profile`.
   - `'memory'` creates a `MemoryHistory`.
 The current route's path will be stored in memory, so no URL changes will be happening as the user navigates from one route to another.
-Memory history should be used in non-borwser environments, such as in React Native.
+Memory history should be used in non-browser environments, such as React Native.
   - `['memory', MemoryHistoryOptions]` creates a `MemoryHistory`, just like for the `'memory'` option, but also allows to specify `MemoryHistoryOptions`, which consists of the following properties:
     - `initialEntries?: InitialEntry[]` are the initial entries in the history stack, e.g., `['/', '/photos', '/profile']`.
     - `initialIndex?: number` is the index of the initial entry.
 By default it's the index of the last entry.

 - `onError?: (error: Error, errorInfo: ErrorInfo) => void` is a callback that is called when an error occurs for some route, e.g., when the component or data for a route fails to load.
 This callback can be used to log the error information to an error reporting service.

-- `preloadOnLinkHover?: PreloadContent` (default: `'code'`) is the content to preload for the path pointed to by a link whenever the link is hovered.
+- `preloadOnLinkHover?: PreloadContent` (default: `'code'`) is the content to preload for a link's path whenever the link is hovered.
 See [`PreloadContent`](#preloadcontent).

-- `preloadOnLinkPressIn?: PreloadContent` (default: `'code-and-data'`) is the content to preload for the path pointed to by a link whenever the link is pressed in (mouse down for desktop).
+- `preloadOnLinkPressIn?: PreloadContent` (default: `'code-and-data'`) is the content to preload for a link's path whenever the link is pressed in (mouse down on desktop).
 See [`PreloadContent`](#preloadcontent).

 - `useTransition?: UseTransition` is the `useTransition` hook exported by React.
-At the moment, `useTransition` is only available in the experimental release of React, and you need to import it as `unstable_useTransition`.
+At the moment, `useTransition` is only available in the experimental releases of React, and you need to import it as `unstable_useTransition`.
 Furthermore, you need to have React Concurrent Mode enabled for `useTransition` to work (read more about [adopting React Concurrent Mode](https://reactjs.org/docs/concurrent-mode-adoption.html#installation)).
 When you pass the `useTransition` hook, you opt into having a delay during route updates in order to avoid showing undesirable loading states.
 If we perform a route update without a transition, the new route will render immediately and very likely suspend, showing its fallback component to the user in place of the old route's content.
 By performing the route update with a transition, we can defer the display of the new route and show the old route while new one is loading.
 You can use the [`useRouteTransitionPending`](#useroutetransitionpending) hook to know when a route transition is pending and show some sort of loading indicator (in the page header for example) so that the user knows that a route update is actually occuring while still seeing the old route.

 ### `PreloadContent`